stonefl/stonefl.github.io/_posts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

   - Reflections
 thumbnail: /img/post/bye-2020.jpg
 ---
-2020 is over, and brighter days are coming in 2021.
-On the last day of 2020, I want to reflect on the past year and setup some goals for the new year.
-The COVID-19 changed our lives and caused many losses, but I was, luckily enough, able to get on some new habits, chanllenges, and achievements in 2020.
+2020 is over, and brighter days are coming.
+On the last day of 2020, I want to reflect on the past year and setup some goals for the new 2021.
+The COVID-19 changed our lives and caused many losses, but I was, lucky enough, able to get on some new habits, chanllenges, and achievements in 2020.

 <!--more-->